charleswt/Game-Contributor/client/ToDo/do.md

 ### Things To Do

-1.  make sure all text area elements have the expected background color
+1.  make sure all text area elements have the expected background color ~DONE~

 2. When code is approved for use, write code such that the code you approved is removed from "reacieved code" area

-3.  ``in the future the code snippet will be a link to but not limit to, a version control sites repo and a cloud storage service``
+3.  in the future the code snippet will be a link to but not limit to, a version control sites repo and a cloud storage service

 4.  chnage the update Photo button such that when u hover over the photo it eases in a edit photo button that then opens a small model with a drag and drop pad and a file upload button. be sure to handle errors make sure the photo isnt over a certain amount of storage and only allow certain file types.